 Sustainable trade (Social)

-The trade finance from Triodos Sustainable Trade Fund has enabled Etico to pay the cooperatives upon delivery of their produce.
+Trade finance from Triodos Sustainable Trade Fund enables Anatrans to pay the farmers upon delivery of their produce.

 KEY INDICATORS as of 31 December 2015: